graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server/README.md

 The compiler must be set to version 1.8 (or higher).

 In this plugin declaration:
-* (for Maven only) The plugin execution is mapped to its graphql goal
+* (for Maven only) The plugin execution is mapped to its generateServerCode goal
 * Its mode is set to _server_
 * The plugin generates the GraphQL code in the _packageName_ package (or in the _com.generated.graphql_ if this parameter is not defined)
 * The _scanBasePackages_ allows you to define additional packages that Spring will scan, to discover Spring beans, Spring data repositories or JPA entities